Vegetable Pot Pie

 Vegetables being cooked in a silver skillet.

 1. Stir in the white wine, scraping up any fond from the bottom of the pan.
 Stir in the reserved porcini soaking liquid and cashew cream.
-Cover and cook until the sauce has thickened, about 5 minutes.
+Cover and simmer until the sauce has thickened, about 5 minutes.

 Vegetable pot pie mixture in a silver skillet.